 The way meat is cooked may also increase the risk of cancer.
 Grilling, broiling, or frying meats creates certain chemicals that have been linked to colon cancer.
 Using other cooking methods reduces the formation of these chemicals and may reduce the risk of colon cancer.

-Tobacco use is directly associated with one third of all cancers.
+Tobacco use is directly associated with one-third of all cancers.
 Not smoking and avoiding exposure to tobacco smoke can greatly reduce the risk of lung, kidney, bladder, head and neck, and several other cancer types.
 People who quit smoking can also reduce their risk of cancer, and the risks decrease over time.
 People who avoid the use of smokeless tobacco (snuff or chew) decrease their risk of cancer of the mouth and tongue.
-Current smokers or people who have smoked within the past 15 years are candidates for lung cancer screening.
+People who currently smoke and people who have smoked within the past 15 years are candidates for lung cancer screening.

-Being overweight or obese increases cancer risk, especially breast cancer, colon cancer, endometrial cancer, esophageal cancer, kidney cancer and pancreatic cancer.
+Overweight and obesity are risk factors for cancer, especially breast cancer, colon cancer, endometrial cancer, esophageal cancer, kidney cancer, and pancreatic cancer.
 People should try to maintain a healthy weight through both diet and exercise.
 Physical activity itself may reduce the risk of breast, endometrial, and prostate cancers.

 Environmental factors